Booking Terms & Conditions

 6.3.
 You acknowledge that the Venue Providers are separate legal entities to us and your use of the Venue(s) is subject to the Venue Terms which are separate to the Terms and Conditions.
 You shall ensure that all parties employed or otherwise engaged by it or to whom you allow access to the Courses shall comply with all Venue Terms relating to the Courses and your attendance at the Courses.

 6.4.
 We will use reasonable endeavours to ensure that the Venue Providers provide adequate public liability insurance and other relevant insurances but We disclaim all and accept no liability for any acts or omissions of the Venue Providers.

 6.5.
 You acknowledges that the Trainers are not employees of Serayah Styling & Event Management Ltd and that We may, at our sole discretion, procure the services of third parties to provide any part of or all of the Courses.

 6.6.
-The Trainers do not represent Serayah Styling and Event Management Ltd and the views and opinions of the Trainers are not necessarily our views and opinions and we disclaim all and accept no liability for any acts or omissions of the Trainers, or the statements they make or information that they provide.
+The Trainers do not represent Serayah Events Ltd and the views and opinions of the Trainers are not necessarily our views and opinions and we disclaim all and accept no liability for any acts or omissions of the Trainers, or the statements they make or information that they provide.

 6.7.
 We will use reasonable endeavours to ensure that any individually named Trainer(s) shall provide the relevant Courses, but where this is not possible, We reserve the right to procure the services of suitable alternative Trainer(s), provided that We shall give the Client notice of any such change(s) as soon as is reasonably possible.
 Any such change(s) shall not constitute a breach of contract and shall not give the Client the right to terminate.